Maybe you feel you don’t have any free time between work and taking care of the kids.

 I’m an advanced embroiderer, is this for me?

 Yes!
-You may want to use a different stitch to trace the design, or fill the shapes.
 You can use my design as a starting point and stitch it anyway you like.
 And that’s fun!
-I can’t wait to see your embroidery!
+I can’t wait to see your projects!

 How much does it cost?